Selective Amnesia: A Continual Learning Approach to Forgetting in Deep Generative Models: Experimental Details

 \paragraph{Forget Nudity} For forgetting nudity, we tune only the unconditional (non-cross-attention) layers of the latent diffusion model as proposed in \cite{gandikota2023erasing}.
 We use the same set of samples for calculating the FIM and for GR.
 The prompt to forget is set as $\rvc_f$ =\{``nudity", ``naked", ``erotic", ``sexual"\}.
 We set $\lambda=50$ and train for 500 epochs.
-Experiments are run on 4 RTX A6000s.
+Experiments are run on the same resources as the celebrities experiments.

 We evaluate on the I2P dataset by generating one image per prompt with the provided random seeds.
 The 4703 images are evaluated using the open-source NudeNet classifier~\cite{bedapudipraneeth2019}, with the default probability threshold of 0.6 to count as a positive detection of a nudity instance.
 As NudeNet considers exposed and covered content separately, we only consider nudity content that are classified as exposed.
 Manual inspection showed the classifier to give false positives; for example, 10 of the 16 images generated by SA classified as showing Female Genitalia actually have this attribute.
 Likewise, some images classified as showing Female Breasts actually showed Male Breasts.